containeroo/certalert/README.md

 | `/metrics`  | Delivers metrics for Prometheus to scrape                                           |
 | `/healthz`  | Get health status                                                                   |

-## Supported Certificate Types
+## Supported Certificate Formats

+The certificate format is inferred from its file extension.
+However, you can override this automatic detection by specifying the `type` field.

 ### JKS (Java KeyStore)

-Java KeyStores (JKS) are used to store private keys and the associated certificates securely.
-They are primarily utilized within Java-based applications for a variety of security purposes.
+JKS or Java KeyStores provide a secure mechanism to store private keys and their corresponding certificates.
+These are predominantly used within Java applications for various security functionalities.

-`certalert` tries to extract the certificates and the certificate chains.
+In `certalert`, the primary task is to retrieve certificates and their respective chains from JKS files.

-**Detected file extensions**:
+**Recognized file extensions**:

 - `.jks`

+### TrustStore

+TrustStores are repositories that store trusted certificates, ensuring secure communications and verification of resources.
+They play an integral role in the realm of security, specifically in validating certificate chains.

+**Recognized file extensions**:

+- `.ts`
+- `.truststore`

 ### P7B (PKCS#7)

-P7B, also known as `PKCS#7`, is a format used to store certificate chains and, optionally, the associated private key.
-It's a widely recognized standard for wrapping up certificates.
+P7B, also identified as `PKCS#7`, is a widely-accepted format for storing certificate chains.
+In some cases, it might also encompass the associated private key.

-`certalert` only tries to extract the certificates.
-It warns if there are other components inside.
+With `certalert`, the focus is exclusively on extracting certificates.
+Should there be additional components, a warning is prompted.

-**Detected file extensions**:
+**Recognized file extensions**:

 - `.p7`
 - `.p7b`